addiscent/vagrant-ruby-rails/README.md

             [2015-04-10 02:36:11] INFO  WEBrick ... : pid=11540 port=3000

-The built in WEBrick test server is now running.
+The Rails built-in WEBrick test server is now running.

 Use a web browser on your _host_ to examine the resulting example web page at URL :